logo

 Using hip lifters

-A breast strap under the brisket in conjunction with hip clamps is good practice as it helps the cow up onto her front legs as her hips are raised.
+A breast strap under the brisket, in conjunction with hip clamps, is good practice as it helps the cow up onto her front legs as her hips are raised.
 The additional support also minimises discomfort for the cow and provides some additional restraint, making the process safer for you and the cow.

-Using a full sling to stand a cow up is not recommended as the pressure on the cow's abdomen causes the muscles in the hind leg to relax.
+Using a full sling to stand a cow up is not recommended, as the pressure on the cow's abdomen causes the muscles in the hind leg to relax.
+Using a breast strap along with hip clamps is good practice.

 Watch the animation below on correct use of hip lifters.